videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 ### `getWebcams()`

-- These method of the `useMeeting` hook will give you the list of all the available cameras which can be shown in a dropdown list.
+- This method of the `useMeeting` hook will give you the list of all the available cameras which can be shown in a dropdown list.

-- These method will return an array of objects which will contain the `deviceId` and `label` of the camera input device.
+- This method will return an array of objects which will contain the `deviceId` and `label` of the camera input device.

 ### `changeWebcam()`